kenahrens/crm-demo/memory-bank/architecture.md

 3. **Deployment**: Pod specification with health checks and resource limits
 4. **Service**: Internal service endpoint
 5. **Ingress**: External access point with path-based routing

+## Development Environment

+### Version Control

+The project uses Git for version control with a comprehensive `.gitignore` file that handles artifacts from all three languages used in the system:

+1. **Go** - Core backend service
+2. **JavaScript** - Frontend components
+3. **Python** - AI processing components

+The `.gitignore` ensures that only source code and configuration are committed, while build artifacts, dependencies, and environment-specific files are excluded from version control.